reactjs/react.dev/content/docs/implementation-notes.md

 The main difference after refactoring from `mountHost()` is that we now keep `this.node` and `this.renderedChildren` associated with the internal DOM component instance.
 We will also use them for applying non-destructive updates in the future.

 As a result, each internal instance, composite or host, now points to its child internal instances.
-To help visualize this, if a functional `<App>` component renders a `<Button>` class component, and `Button` class renders a `<div>`, the internal instance tree would look like this:
+To help visualize this, if a functional `<App />` component renders a `<Button />` class component, and `Button` class renders a `<div />`, the internal instance tree would look like this:

 ```js
 [object CompositeComponent] {